-Trade receivables and accrued revenues of \$123,919 (2018: \$76,335) are in respect of amounts due from a related party.
+Trade receivables and accrued revenues of \$120,615 (2019: \$123,919) are in respect of amounts due from a related party.
+There are no expected credit losses in respect of the trade receivables.

 As at 31 December, the ageing analysis of trade receivables and accrued revenues is as follows: